-In recent weeks, many of you have contacted us to ask pressing questions.
-What’s the latest news regarding girls’ education and a woman’s right to work in Afghanistan?
+In the past several months, many of you have contacted us to ask pressing questions.
+What’s the latest news from Afghanistan?
+What is the situation regarding Afghan girls’ education and Afghan women’s right to work?
 How have recent events impacted schools and students supported by Central Asia Institute?
 Will Central Asia Institute continue to work in Afghanistan?

-Many thanks to those of you who have reached out over the last few weeks to share your hopes and concerns.
-Your words of encouragement and support bolster our spirits and reassure our Afghan friends that they’re not alone in this dark time.
+We are deeply grateful for all who have expressed your concerns and/or donated to support CAI’s efforts in Afghanistan.
+Your generosity, words of encouragement, and support bolster our spirits and reassure our Afghan friends that they’re not alone in this dark time.